What are the Required Medical Tests for Term Insurance?

 • Issue the policy as proposed if the reports are favourable.

-This ensures that both the insurer and policyholder have clarity on the terms of coverage and associated risk.
+This makes sure that both the insurer and policyholder have clarity on the terms of coverage and associated risk.

 What Is Video/Tele Medical Check-Up In Term Insurance?